Michael Lampton: Far Ultraviolet Spectrosopic Explorer (FUSE) Project

 Lampton was heavily involved with the Far Ultraviolet Spectroscopic Explorer project.

 The Far Ultraviolet Space Telescope is a compact, wide field-of-view, far ultraviolet instrument designed for observations of extended and point sources of astronomical interest.
 It was originally used in sounding rocket work by both French and American investigators.
 The instrument was modified for flight on the space shuttle and flew on the Spacelab 1 mission as a joint effort between the Laboratoire d'Astronomie Spatiale and the University of California, Berkeley Space Sciences Laboratory.
 The prime experiment objective of this telescope is to observe faint astronomical sources in the far ultraviolet with sensitivities far higher than previously available.
 The experiment will cover the 1300 to 1800 A band, which is inaccessible to observers on earth.
 The observing program during the mission consists of obtaining deep sky images during spacecraft nighttime.
 The targets will include hot stars and nebulae in our own galaxy, faint diffuse galactic features similar to the cirrus clouds seen by the Infrared Astronomical Satellite (IRAS), large nearby galaxies, nearby clusters of galaxies, and objects of cosmological interest such as quasars and the diffuse far ultraviolet background.

 Fire Urgency Estimator in Geostationary Orbit (FUEGO) Project

 Lampton participated in the Fire urgency estimator in geosynchronous orbit (FUEGO) project.

-The Fire Urgency Estimator in Geostationary Orbit (FUEGO) Mission will continuously observe a large area of the Earth (primarily the western US) to rapidly identify the ignition of wildland fires and track their motions.
+The FUEGO mission is a proposed project by the University of Berkeley.
+Its stated aim is to continuously observe a large area of the Earth (primarily the western US) to identify the ignition of wildfires and to track their development, to provide agencies and fire fighters on the ground with real-time fire detection.
+In 2021, the FUEGO mission received $1.5 million in funding from the Gordon and Betty Moore Foundation to run preliminary tests using planes, with the goal of launching a satellite after 4 years.

-FUEGO provides agencies and fire fighters on the ground with real-time actionable information that has vastly higher spatial resolution and is updated more frequently than is currently available.
-We envision that the imagery and notifications from FUEGO will feed into an integrated fire information and management system to help limit the destruction from wildfires.